Otiago06/Otiago06/README.md

 ### Hi there 👋
+**I'm Tiago Oliveira**

+_About me:_
+- 🔭 I’m currently working on self-employed professional
+- 🌱 I’m currently learning code HTML5, CSS3 and PHP
+- 👯 I’m looking to collaborate on community
+- 🤔 I’m looking for help with PHP and JavaScript
+- 💬 Ask me about me
+- 📫 How to reach me: tiago.oliveira06@gmail.com
+- 😄 Pronouns: What???
+- ⚡ Fun fact: 🤔

 <!--
 **Otiago06/Otiago06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.